litianqi/LL3D/Doc/Coding Conversion.md

 * Strive for simplicity.

-If two variable is enough, then not three; If you need only read it, then do not read+write it.
+If two variable are enough, then not three; If you need only read it, then do not read+write it.
 This means we prefer access functions (getter) to directly access data member, and params/locals to data member.
 Data member is a source of mess, for it's easy to access in class, we should do our best to against this.

 * Strive for abstraction.